-InMode Ltd. (INMD) CEO Moshe Mizrahy on Q1 2020 Results - Earnings Call Transcript
+InMode Ltd. (INMD) CEO Moshe Mizrahy On Q1 2020 Results - Earnings Call Transcript

 Shakil Lakhani

 Sure.
 Hi, Kyle.
 So essentially what we've done -- you asked about what we did historically.
 So we would have certain things in place third-party partners of ours who would help physicians generate business, lead generation, open houses in order to get patients through the door, educate them.

-During this time what we've had to do is, we've had to pivot and do a complete 180 by going virtual, like many other companies, of course.
-So in doing that we've actually created similar platforms that we were using before, which were very successful, but we've had to bring them over to the E experience or the virtual platform.
-So when it comes to virtual consults with patients or virtual open houses, these are things that we're working on with our third partner parties, in order to actually help these physicians get back and up and going.
+During this time, what we've had to do is we've had to pivot and do a complete 180 by going virtual like many other companies of course.
+So in doing that we've actually created similar platforms that we were using before which were very successful, but we've had to bring them over to the E-Experience or the virtual platform.
+So when it comes to virtual consults with patients or virtual open houses, these are things that we're working on with our third-partner parties in order to actually help these physicians get back and up and going.

 Now in terms of packages, we are going to help some of our physicians out.
 As we start and continue to distribute equipment.
 It will take some time as they open up.
 We definitely want to go in and make sure that we take care of our physicians.
 And let them know that we're here for them as we always have been.
 But now more than ever, there will be certain things that we put together from a package type of situation to help them get up and going.
 A lot of people are suffering with cash flow issues right now, because they've been closed for so long.
-So it's our job and we feel it's our duty in order to actually assist them with this, especially because they are our customers.
+So it's our job and we feel it's our duty in order to actually assist them with this especially because they are our customers.

-So for those who are going to be looking at incorporating products like Evolve or Evoke, for example, that are hands-free, we're going to have certain things, as there are patients that want to get these things done, there are people that are obviously waiting to get out there once things return back and Dr. Theodorou mentioned, the psychology of being pent up we are seeing -- are being held up.
+So for those who are going to be looking at incorporating products like Evolve or Evoke, for example, that are hands-free we're going to have certain things as there are patients that want to get these things done.
+There are people that are, obviously, waiting to get out there once things return back and Dr. Theodorou mentioned the psychology of being pent up, we are seeing -- are being held up.
 We have seen that.

 So we do plan on incorporating these things.
 The response from our physicians so far is good.
-We are in the early stages of this, but we look forward to continuing to move along that line.
+We are in the early stages of this but we look forward to continuing to move along that line.
 Does that answer your question?

 Kyle Rose

 It does.
 Thank you.
 I appreciate it.
-And then, I also wanted to talk about -- when you look at the U.S. business in the Q1, particularly the 30% of revenue is coming from the hands-free.
-That's a great start out of the gate.
-I guess help us understand maybe what surprised you with that launch?
+And then I also wanted to talk about -- when you look at the U.S. business in the Q1 particularly the 30% of revenue is coming from the hands-free, that's a great start out of the gate.
+I guess, help us understand maybe what you -- what surprised you with that launch?
 What went positively versus negatively?
-Obviously, COVID impacted.
-But just trying to understand what stage of that launch we're in?
+Obviously COVID impacted but just trying to understand what stage of that launch we're in?
 And how big of a runway you think that could be from a 2020 and 2021 perspective?

 Shakil Lakhani

-Yes, that's a great question, Kyle.
+Yeah, that's a great question Kyle.
 So we actually did an official launch at our sales meeting, which happened towards the end of January.
-So, frankly, we really only had technically about a month.
-That was with Evoke.
-So Evolve, we obviously launched last year in the latter part of 2019 and we had some tremendous success.
+So frankly we really only had technically about a month.
+That was with the Evoke.
+So Evolve we, obviously, launched last year in the latter part of 2019.
+And we had some tremendous success.

-As I mentioned earlier, it is the only device that addresses skin, it addresses fat and it tones a muscle, all in one device.
-So, typically, if a physician has to purchase that from a competitor or a number of different competitors, they're looking at double or if not triple the price.
-So we've been able to put that into one platform, which, we believe, is the reason that we saw so much great success with evolve in a short period of time.
-So we really on Evolve, we just kind of scratched the tip of the iceberg.
+As I mentioned earlier, it is the only device that addresses skin, it addresses fat and it tones a muscle all-in-one device.
+So typically if a physician has to purchase that from a competitor or a number of different competitors, they're looking at double or if not triple the price.
+So we've been able to put that into one platform, which we believe is the reason that we saw so much great success with Evolve in a short period of time.
+So we really on Evolve we just scratched the tip of the iceberg.
 We certainly saw that there was a tremendous amount of interest initially.
-And then we saw in March as practices started closing up and elective surgeries were no longer allowed in many majority of the states.
+And then we saw in March as practices started closing up and elective surgeries were no longer allowed in many -- majority of the states.
 We did see a drop there.

 With Evoke, Evoke is the only device as I mentioned earlier that's able to do facial reshaping but from a hands-free standpoint.
-So as Dr. Theodorou mentioned, physical distancing, social distancing.
-People will be in that mindset for some period of time we believe and I think this kind of sets it up where they can go in, they purchase the treatment, they sit down and do some how to strap it on or their staff will and then they have this procedure done.
+So as Dr. Theodorou mentioned, physical distancing, social distancing, people will be in that mindset for some period of time we believe.
+And I think this sets it up where they can go in, they purchase the treatment, they ship down and do some -- how to strap it on or their staff will and then they have this procedure done.

-That procedure as – that product as I said, we really only launched it in the latter part of – in January.
+That procedure, that product as I said, we really only launched it in the latter part of -- in January.
 So we really haven't even seen what type of runway we have with that.
 However, knowing that it's first of its kind and the history that we have in the industry.
-Typically when something is new and novel and it excites physicians which we've seen very early on, it's actually a very, very powerful thing.
+Typically when something is new and novel and it excites physicians, which we've seen very early on it's actually a very, very powerful thing.

 Kyle Rose

 Great.
-And then I'll sneak in one last one here.
-I know that you guys tend to keep things tight to the lift just given competitive purposes but you talked about a couple of launches in the second half of the year.
+And then I'll just sneak in one last one here.
+I know that you guys tend to keep things tight to the lift just given competitive purposes, but you talked about a couple of launches in the second half of the year.
 Any insights you want to give as far as the anatomical focus or some of the technologies we might see there?
 Then I'll hop back in the queue.

 Shakil Lakhani

 Sure.
 So I'll leave it at this.
-It will be minimally invasive is one of the products.
-And the other one is a build-up on something that we already have but taking it to a totally different level.
-Sorry to be vague but for the reasons that you mentioned.
-Hopefully, that gives you enough color though.

-It will be minimally invasive, addressing a treatment that people have tried to address for years that have not had very much success but we will take a different approach to it, using our minimally invasive expertise in specialty.
-And for the other product it will be – let's just say it will be a building on our RF micro name.
+It'll be minimally invasive is one of the products.
+And the other one is a build up on something that we already have, but taking it to a totally different level.
+Sorry to be vague, but for the reasons that you mentioned.
+Hopefully that gives you enough color though.
+It will be minimally invasive, addressing a treatment that people have tried to address for years that have not had very much success, but we will take a different approach to it using our minimally invasive expertise in specialty.
+And for the other product it'll be -- let's just say it'll be a building on our RF micro name.

 Kyle Rose